 SEND HELP TO CHILDREN IN YEMEN

-After seven years of conflict and suffering, conflict in Yemen continues to threaten the lives and childhoods of children.
-About 70 per cent of Yemen’s population, including 11.3 million children, are in urgent need of life-saving humanitarian assistance.
-At least, 2.3 million children under age 5 are malnourished.
+After eight years of violence and suffering, the conflict in Yemen continues to threaten the lives and childhoods of children.
+More than 80 per cent of the country’s population, including 12.9 million children, are in urgent need of food, safe drinking water and adequate health services.
+In 2022, 59 per cent of Yemeni children under the age of five were acutely malnourished.

 How will my donation help children in Yemen?